What Is Intrapersonal Intelligence: Importance & Tips

 Intrapersonal Intelligence

 It’s our ability to form an accurate representation of ourselves and to use that representation to operate effectively in life.
-Not to be confused with interpersonal intelligence, which involves understanding others, intrapersonal intelligence is all about the inner world that lies within each of us.
+This is not to be confused with interpersonal intelligence, which involves understanding others; intrapersonal intelligence is all about the inner world that lies within each of us.

 Characteristics of Intrapersonal Intelligence